About This Listing

 - Within 30 minutes, numerous classic New England markets, sights, covered bridges and quaint villages including the town of Wilmington with lake Whitingham's 28 miles of coastline, scenic Newfane, Putney (home of music and Basketville) , farmer's markets, auction galleries, quaint shops, hiking trails & waterways. - The next "large" town just 20 min east is Brattleboro VT, Smithsonian Magazine (May 2012) called it one of the 20 Best Small Towns in America!
 It is unique and a must visit, great restaurants and coffee shops, music, my favorite resale shop (Boomerang) , -- a haven to explore.

 The Ice Pond Camp is the perfect place to reconnect with friends and family, relax, read, write, poke around, hike, walk and explore!
-Staying here always feed my soul - and yes, it's SO much more fun and cheaper than therapy ;) !
+Staying here always feeds my soul - and yes, it's SO much more fun and cheaper than therapy ;) !

 Contact me for all the details.